 Nucleotides Nucleotides icon

 Nucleotides creates special nucleotide-specific displays, including VRML representations of the base and sugar moieties.
 Such displays are generally combined with various atomic representations and/or ribbons.
-See also:
+Nucleotides representations are included in saved sessions.
+See also: fillring and the following reference:

 Nucleic acid visualization with UCSF Chimera.
 Couch GS, Hendrix DK, Ferrin TE.
 Nucleic Acids Res.
 2006 Feb 14;34(4):e29.

 There are several ways to start Nucleotides, a tool in the Depiction category.
+It can be called from the Atoms/Bonds section of the Actions menu.
+It is also implemented as the command nucleotides.
 Options:

 Nucleotide displays other than atoms, bonds, and ribbons are opened as a VRML model with the same model number as the corresponding molecule model.
 These models can be closed or hidden with the Model Panel, or undisplayed/displayed (hidden/shown) with the command objdisplay.